HangTran104/My-Data-Analyst-Portfolio/README.md

 <h1>$${\color{darkgreen}My \space Porfolio}$$</h1>

 This page aims to navigate to my projects page.
-These projects may include Data Visualization, EDA process, how to use some basic statistics when performing statistical analysis, and building models for predictions.
+These projects describe Data Visualization techniques, the EDA process, how to use some basic statistics when performing statistical analysis, and building prediction models.
 <br>
 <br>